What is the constitution?

 An association may change its constitution by passing a special resolution.
 The change must be consistent with the Act and the rest of the constitution.

-The association must apply for registration of the changes within 28 days of the special resolution and the application must:
+The association must apply for registration of the changes within 28 days of the special resolution being passed and the application must:

-A change will only take place once it is registered with NSW Fair Trading.
+A change to the constitution is valid once it is registered with NSW Fair Trading.

 An application may be refused if it: